keyvan-amiri/PGTNet/README.md

 _<a name="part2-3">2.3.
 Training a GPS graph transformer network:</a>_

 Once requirements of [2.2.](https://github.com/keyvan-amiri/GT-Remaining-CycleTime#part2-2) are met, training the network is straightforward.
 Training is done using the relevant .yml configuration file which specifies all hyperparameters and training parameters.
-All configuration files required to replicate our experiment are collected in this [directory](https://github.com/keyvan-amiri/GT-Remaining-CycleTime/tree/main/configs/GPS).
+All configuration files required to replicate our experiments are collected in this [directory](https://github.com/keyvan-amiri/GT-Remaining-CycleTime/tree/main/configs/GPS).
 Please ensure that all relevant configuration files are copied to `/configs/GPS` directory in the `GPS repository` (i.e. the original implementation of GPS graph transformer).
 As we mentioned in our paper, to evaluate robustness of our approach we trained and evaluated GPS graph transformer networks using three different random seeds: 42,56,89.

 For training use commands like: